Skparab1/encryption-code-gui/README.md

 ## Current bug status
   - Pending
     - unfreeze colors when reset all settings is unoperational - will do soon hang on
-    - FIX THIS BUG: mac backspace key renders "Backpace" - Almost done
+    - FIX THIS BUG: mac backspace key renders "Backpace" - mostly fixed

     - when account session expires, give option to log in - Yeah doing
   - CLOSED
     - add Mousedragged to slider bar - DONE